prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 ### <span id="anchor-8"></span>Dutch

-Dutch uses the same letters as English, and so those with Dutch birth names can use the English tables throughout the book to divinate their name.
+Dutch uses the same letters as English, and so those with Dutch birth names can use the English tables to divinate their name.

 ### <span id="anchor-9"></span>Polish